easttimor/aws-incident-response/README.md

   * TA0003 Persistence
 * GuardDuty:
   * Policy:IAMUser/RootCredentialUsage

+All Root account events

 ```
 select *
 from cloudtrail_000000000000
 where year = '####' and month = '##'
 and useridentity.type = 'Root'
 ```

+Only ConsoleLogin event from Root

 ```
 select *